sanchit2843/Videoclassification/README.md

 I have implemented crime recognitions from cctv footages using UCF-crime dataset which can be obtained from [here](https://webpages.uncc.edu/cchen62/dataset.html).
 The dataset being too big I downloaded shorter version of it available on [kaggle](https://www.kaggle.com/mission-ai/crimeucfdataset).

+# Datapreprocessing
+I converted videos into frames and took only 16 frames from every video for the training of model.
+These 16 frames were selected from complete video sequence by skipping frames according to video length.
+In this dataset the number of videos are less but longer so to increase number of samples by 10 times I took 16 samples where first frame started from 0-9 thus giving 10 times the number of videos and all with different images.
+To speed up the transfer of data I combined these 16 images into 1.
+The implementation of the preprocessing can be found in videodata.ipynb.
+The preprocessed data with 16 samples can be found [here](https://drive.google.com/open?id=1TdfOz-MVrA_XP8h8oXd8IBTvOXwbFN1Y).

+# Models used
+This task is of action recognition and I tried several models and [Slow Fast Networks for Video Recognition](https://arxiv.org/pdf/1812.03982.pdf) worked best.
+The implementation of this network in pytorch can be found [here](https://github.com/Guocode/SlowFast-Networks).